jonniedie/ComponentArrays.jl/README.md

 [![GitHub](https://img.shields.io/github/license/jonniedie/ComponentArrays.jl)](https://github.com/jonniedie/ComponentArrays.jl/blob/master/LICENSE.txt)

 The main export of this package is the ````CArray```` type.
-"Components" of ````CArray````s are really just matrix blocks that can be accessed through a named index.
+"Components" of ````CArray````s are really just array blocks that can be accessed through a named index.
 The magic here is that this named indexing can create a new ```CArray``` whose data is a view into the original, allowing for standalone models to be composed together by simple function composition.
 In essence, ```CArray```s allow you to do the things you would usually need a modeling